gettypubs/keepitmoving/content/theoretical-issues/13-plante.md

 1. A Multiple is an art proposal conceived to be multiplied ad infinitum thanks to the industrial resources available.
 Every copy of a Multiple is identical and interchangeable with others.
 Each of them fully conveys the artist’s original proposal.

-2. Conclusion: any work conceived as a Multiple eliminates the material notion of an original (scale model, etc.…), which blends with the rest of the copies.
+2. Conclusion: any work conceived as a Multiple eliminates the material notion of an original (scale model, etc.  . . .), which blends with the rest of the copies.

 3. The notion of an internal transformation for each of the copies accompanies that of multiplication.
 Each Multiple involves a limited diversity principle (through permutation) or an unlimited one (an “open” kinetic work).
 Though strictly identical from a material point of view, time, movement, light, etc. endow Multiples with an ever-changing appearance, which makes them look different to different viewers.